mcpcpc/mcpcpc.github.io/_posts/2021-02-12-9front-netcat-irc.md

 description: A justification for using netcat as an IRC client, including an example IRC client wrapper script.
 ---

 I am writing this after having spent the past year developing a "more than functional" C-based IRC client, `kirc`, and reflecting on my journey up until this point.
 The ugly truth is that `kirc` was never the IRC client I *wanted* to develope.
 Instead, it became the client I *needed* to develope in order to enhance my understanding of the C-programming language and [RFC1459](https://tools.ietf.org/html/rfc1459) protocol.
-Now having grown accustomed to working and manipulating the raw IRC data stream, I can finally revisit the question that started me on this journey, "what makes an ideal IRC client?".
+Now, having grown accustomed to working and manipulating the raw IRC data stream, I can finally revisit the question that started me on this journey, which is *what makes an ideal IRC client*?

 ## Essential Characteristics